bviktor/certzure/readme.md

 # About

 [Let's Encrypt](https://letsencrypt.org/) is a free [ACME](https://datatracker.ietf.org/wg/acme/documents/) certificate authority.
 ACME allows for automated certificate provisioning and renewal, which requires certain verification methods to be in place.
-One of those is DNS-01 in which case the domain in question is verified by setting up temporary TXT records for your domain.
+One of those is **DNS-01** in which case the domain in question is verified by setting up temporary TXT records for your domain.
+The official Let's Encrypt client doesn't support DNS-01 yet, so you need a 3rd party client, such as [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh).
+DNS-01 has important advantages over other methods:

+- It doesn't require additional webserver configuration
+- It doesn't require additional firewall configuration
+- It doesn't make you stop your webserver
+- Most importantly, it doesn't require the webserver to be publicly accessible thus you can obtain certificates for Intranet sites as well

-**Certzure** is a DNS-01 hook for the 3rd party [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) client.
-It allows for obtaining and/or renewing certificates for domains managed by [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).
+**Certzure** is a DNS-01 hook for letsencrypt.sh.
+With Certzure, you can obtain and renew certificates for domains managed by [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).

 You **need** to perform a few tasks by hand to prepare your environment correctly - this is not an _it just works_ application, so please follow this guide before attempting to use it, otherwise the attempt **will** fail.